zaid-armouti/Protfolio-project--Random-Message/README.md

 3. Emotional Motivation.

 Each type of these will have at least 4 different quots that will change each time the program starts.
+Currently the program provide the three different types, soon it will be able to ask the user for their input and change according to that.